 Are you thinking of starting an online directory website?
 Or have you recently launched a directory website and find yourself struggling to gain traction?

-Soon enough, you’ll be looking at a shiny new website that’s all ready for visitors.
+With the very easy to use Directory theme, you’ll be looking at a shiny new website that’s all ready for visitors.
 And this is where the real work begins because now it’s time to start creating content.
 That’s right, content — the stuff that will draw in visitors in and keep them coming back to your site again and again.